mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Bonus: Any weapon that requires Dexterity can perform an extra action during the player's turn
 - Type: Move - Cooldown -> 2 Rounds

+## 45-49

+* Name: Slash
+* Bonus: +2 Damage using a bladed weapon
+* Type: Move - Cooldown -> 1 Round

+## 50-52

+* Name: Ripost
+* Bonus: While weilding any weapon, the character may strike back at a failed attack if the enemy making the attack is within range.
+* Type: Move - Cooldown -> 1 Round

+## 53-54

+* Name: Get back here
+* Bonus: If weilding a melee weapon, strike an enemy trying to disengage from melee combat.
+If successful, the enemy does not disengage.
+* Type: Move - Cooldown -> 3 Rounds

+## 55

+* Name: Striker
+* Bonus: If weilding a weapon, one of 2 things can happen.
+	* If the character's Strength is higher than their Dexterity, deal +4 damage on a hit with a weapon.
+	* If the character's Dexterity is higher than their Strength, strike 3 times at once.
+* Type: Move - Cooldown -> 5 Rounds
 ---

 TBD to 100